Module: DatabaseCommandCounter

 • (Object)

-The result of the Database command execution.
+The result of the Redis command execution

-# File 'lib/middleware/database_middleware.rb', line 145
+# File 'lib/middleware/database_command_counter.rb', line 125

 def call(command, _config)